Reactive Abuse: When The Real Victim Looks Like The Abuser

 What Reactive Abuse Really Means

-Reactive abuse is when someone mistreated for a long time finally snaps and responds with anger, aggression, or emotional intensity.
+Reactive abuse occurs when a person who has been long-abused finally snaps and reacts with anger, aggression, or emotional intensity.
 The original abuser then uses that reaction as proof that the victim is unstable, violent, or abusive.

 Reactive abuse follows a predictable pattern: